This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 Moderate-protein diets can range from half a gram per pound of body weight and low-protein diets around a quarter gram per pound of body weight.

-Everyone should know that too many carbs will kick you out of ketosis, but eating too much protein will do the same.
+Everyone should know that too many carbs will kick you out of ketosis, but overeating protein will do the same.
 When carb intake is low, protein is also turned into glucose via a process called gluconeogenesis, depending on amounts eaten.

 You reduce your carbs, so all the extra calories are not going to come from protein, are they?

 Eating a long-term low-carb and low-fat diet is enough to make anyone struggle with various problems.
 On a low carb diet, you will most likely get all the fat you need.
 The only difference being your body is still running on carbs.

 On a ketogenic diet, though, everything is fat-based.
 A large percentage of your daily calories have to come from fat every single day.
 Eaten long-term results in your primary fuel source as opposed to carbs.